flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - API access issues
         - https://social.coop/@judell/110370271304116328
             - we probably need some tuning of rate limiting in general?
+            - Flancian and Akshay tried to reproduce with https://gist.github.com/judell/fc50a0eb14017adb78249c941556758a and couldn't -- until making actually
     - wiki-alpha progress
         - issues with openid auth -- troubleshooting live :)
             - Fixed by Calix!